Jun 2025

-Dr. Abhinav Sinha is an Assistant Professor in the Department of Aerospace Engineering and Engineering Mechanics at the University of Cincinnati.
-Dr. Sinha directs the Guidance, Autonomy, Learning, and Control for Intelligent Systems (GALACxIS) Lab.
+Dr. Abhinav Sinha is an Assistant Professor in the Department of Aerospace Engineering and Engineering Mechanics at the University of Cincinnati, and is the director of the Guidance, Autonomy, Learning, and Control for Intelligent Systems (GALACxIS) Lab.
 He works at the intersection of control theory, artificial intelligence, and dynamical systems.
-His overarching research agenda revolves around the design and implementation of advanced strategies with the primary objective of ensuring the safety, robustness, fidelity, reliability, and increased autonomy in high-integrity aerospace and robotic missions, while minimizing or eliminating the need for human intervention.
+At the core of his research agenda is the development of autonomous multivehicle guidance, navigation, and control strategies, grounded in control theory and motivated by real-world deployment challenges.

 Addressing terminal constraints on the trajectory of an autonomous vehicle in addition to the primary objective of target interception.